gmrodrigues/dirwatcher-to-aws-s3-uploader/README.md

 ## Health check

-You can set an tcp port and use it for health checking:
+You can set a tcp port and use it for health checking:

 ```Shell